Is the Monarch butterfly threatened with extinction by herbicide resistant GMOs?

 With most pesticides, the damage is delayed and it’s harder for people to make the connection between pesticide use and harm,” Donley said.
 “But with dicamba, you can actually see the damage in real time.
 I hope this is a wake-up call to the EPA and the farming community.

 Most scientists, however, suggest there is far more at play in the Monarch’s decline than a patchwork loss of milkweed.
-The most respected researcher team in the world is headed by Anurag Agrawal at Cornell University, author of a well-received best-selling 2017 book, Monarchs and Milkweed: A Migrating Butterfly, a Poisonous Plant and the Remarkable Story of Their Coevolution.
-His research team at Cornell addressed the milkweed-herbicide connection in a 2016 study, examining 6,000 migratory reports by butterfly watchers between 1993 and 2014.
+A respected research team headed by Anurag Agrawal at Cornell University, author of a well-received best-selling 2017 book, Monarchs and Milkweed: A Migrating Butterfly, a Poisonous Plant and the Remarkable Story of Their Coevolution, addressed the milkweed-herbicide connection in a 2016 study, examining 6,000 migratory reports by butterfly watchers between 1993 and 2014.